Hiddenite Center announces

 Woods encourages the community to visit The Hiddenite Center’s Lucas Mansion, located at 316 Hiddenite Church Road in Alexander County, to experience monthly art exhibits, tour the Center’s museum, and learn more about travel in the region through services provided in the Alexander County Visitor Center.
 The Hiddenite Center is open Monday through Friday from 10:00 am until 4:30 pm and on Saturday from 10:00 am until 3:00 pm.

 “I welcome community input and involvement as we embark upon this journey together,” Woods shared.
 “Everyone has an important role to play in helping to shape our future; I hope that the public will share their ideas, resources, and talents as we work to strengthen and enhance The Hiddenite Center.”

 Hiddenite Center events, exhibits, and programs are made possible in part through the generous funding of Alexander County government, the Eileen and R. Y. Sharpe Family Foundation, The Winston Salem Foundation, the Friends of the Hiddenite Center membership program, and by the Grassroots Grant of the N.C.
 Arts Council, a division of the Department of Cultural Resources.
 The Hiddenite Center’s Lucas Mansion and Educational Complex are wheelchair accessible.

-To learn more about Hiddenite Center events and programs, please visit www.hiddenitecenter.com, email firstname.lastname@example.org, or join The Hiddenite Center on facebook by searching Friends of the Hiddenite Center.
+To contact Pete Woods, please email email@example.com.
+To learn more about Hiddenite Center events and programs, please call (828) 632-6966, visit www.hiddenitecenter.com, email firstname.lastname@example.org, or join The Hiddenite Center on facebook by searching Friends of the Hiddenite Center.